Sidharth Malhotra: Career fluctuations (2016–2020)

 Malhotra's two releases of 2019 were poorly received and were deemed box office failures.
 He first starred in the romantic-comedy Jabariya Jodi, his second collaboration with Parineeti Chopra.
 The film had negative reviews and was considered a flop.
+Nandini Ramnath felt his character was too wispy to leave any traces.
 His second appearance was in Milap Milan Zaveri's action film Marjaavaan, co-starring Ritesh Deshmukh and Tara Sutaria.
+Ronak Kotecha criticised his "one-note" character but was appreciative of his "honest performance".

-Shershaah and beyond (2021–present)
+Shershaah and subsequent film projects (2021–present)

 In 2021, Malhotra had a lead role in the biographical war film Shershaah, based on the life of the Indian army officer Vikram Batra.
+Malhotra portrayed dual roles of Vikram Batra opposite Kiara Advani and his brother Vishal Batra.
 After several delays due to the COVID-19 pandemic, the film premiered on Amazon Prime Video.
 It received mixed reviews from critics.
 Praise was directed at Malhotra's performance in particular, with Saibal Chatterjee writing that he "has what it takes to flesh out a real-life martyr who has left behind a larger-than-life aura".
 Shershaah was the most-watched film on Prime Video in India at the time of its release.
+The film also earned him his first nomination for the Filmfare Award for Best Actor.

 Malhotra's sole film release of 2022 was the fantasy comedy Thank God, co-starring Ajay Devgn, which failed commercially.
 The following year, he played an Indian spy stationed in Pakistan before the Indo-Pakistani War of 1971 in the thriller Mission Majnu.
 Following several delays from its planned theatrical release, the film was ultimately released on Netflix.
 Monika Rawal Kukreja of Hindustan Times compared it unfavourably to Shershaah and stated that Malhotra was let down by the script despite being in "top form, with a charming onscreen presence".

-Malhotra will next star in the action film Yodha, and in Indian Police Force, a web series for Amazon Prime Video from director Rohit Shetty.
+In 2024, Malhotra led the police procedural series Indian Police Force, created by Rohit Shetty for Amazon Prime Video.
+The Hindu's Shilajit Mitra found a "decency in Malhotra that’s refreshing for a Rohit Shetty protagonist", but bemoaned that he "strains at playing broad".
+He once again played a heroic army officer in the action film Yodha, terming such parts his focus as an actor.
+In a mixed review for the film, The Wire's Puja Awasthi termed him "the most dependable action hero among his contemporaries".
+Yodha failed commercially.